Kim Biggs

 My background is in museums, tourism and community cultural development within a regional setting.
 This means I rely on and enjoy a partnership approach to projects with an emphasis on cross-community consultation.

-Having spent time living and working in regional areas means I have a realistic approach to working with small and medium size volunteer-run museums.
+Having spent time living and working in regional areas means I have a realistic approach to working with small and medium-sized volunteer-run museums.
 I genuinely enjoy working with volunteers and people who are passionate about telling their local story and identifying why it’s important to do so.
 It’s very rewarding to work with communities to develop lateral approaches to problems and ultimately see them realise their ambitions.

 Personal statement